Lendzin/2dv50e_bachelorthesis/README.md

 * The code belonging to this project is not "clean" in the sense of full understanding, functionality was included as the project went along and could thus be refactored quite a bit.
-(also stated in the thesis: most likely better off re-implemented with purely python, alternatively fixing issue with javascript and thus having all code in that environment)
+(also stated in the thesis: most likely better off re-implemented with purely python, alternatively fixing issue with javascript and thus having all code in that environment).

+* Main function, or "the start of the program" as a client connects is: 'index.js' (in the router folder).

 * Models and all files produced as results from these models are stored in : "public/models" (only models used in this thesis are included, prelimenary models are more than 1GB more of data)